“Go with the decision that will make for a great story”

-Rather than focusing on the overwhelming enormity of the seemingly insurmountable end goal, Steve set himself progressive objectives, stepping stones to initially get back on his feet, and then to build the skills, experience and confidence he’d require in order to attempt 7in4 safely.
+Rather than focusing on the overwhelming enormity of the seemingly insurmountable end goal, Steve set himself progressive objectives, stepping stones to initially get back on his feet, and then to build the skills, experience and confidence he’d require in order to attempt the 7 Summits safely.
 This took him to some of the most famous mountain ranges in the world on a series of “Practice Runs”.

 Steve took the same “step by step” approach in completing the 7 Summits, simply focusing on one mountain at a time.

 Now with Project 7in4 complete, Steve is looking towards bigger challenges, bigger adventurers.
 The most common question he is now being asked is, “what’s next?”